blankdean/Graduate_School_Work/README.md

 * Multithreaded Distributed file system using socket/network programming and GRPC

 ## Embedded Software Optimization
-* Compiler instruction scheduler that that converts sequential assembly code to fit a VLIW aechitecture, using Chaitin's graph coloring algorthm
+* Compiler instruction scheduler that that converts sequential assembly code to fit a VLIW architecture, using Chaitin's graph coloring algorthm